Charlotte Yazbek: Foray as professional sculptor

 Her first exhibition was in 1960, and in 1962 she had her first solo show.
 Mexican president Adolfo López Mateos gave her a commendation in recognition of her 17 sculptures that were placed in the Mexican Pavilion at the 1964 New York World's Fair.
+In 1976, such sculptures were placed on permanent display within the Parque de las Esculturas (spanish for, Sculpture Park), located in Cuautitlán Izcalli, State of Mexico.
+Charlotte was in charge of overseeing the placement of her works and inaugurating the site.